 Originally from San Antonio, and founder of noted alternative space Sala Diaz, Alejandro Diaz is a trickster with a penchant for conceptual art who retains a rasquache sensibility--the delight in flamboyantly making do with little.
 He first began making pieces with text when he moved to a new studio in Brooklyn and found himself without art supplies, but plenty of cardboard boxes--which he cut up to make signs.
 Standing on a street corner in affluent Midtown Manhattan, Diaz quickly sold his new collection to tourists.
 Now, the message is, SIESTA, I’M WIRED! and unSOLD, neon works featured in the exhibition in collaboration with David Shelton Gallery of Houston.

 Described by critic Dave Hickey as “one of the best artists in the country,” Jesse Amado is from San Antonio.
 Wide ranging in his expression, his works encompass investigations in abstract forms, poetry, performance, installation, film and video, and use a plethora of mediums, including flowers and lard.
 In a 2013 interview, he was asked, “How important is it that the viewer ‘get’ your art?” to which he responded, “If they do get it, then they’ve gotten the allure of the ambiguous.”
-His work in the exhibition is a sculpture composed of stacked letters that would form, if unpacked: WILL WORK FOR FREE AND FOREVER.
+Among His work in the exhibition is a sculpture composed of stacked letters that would form, if unpacked: WILL WORK FOR FREE AND FOREVER.

-Chuck Ramirez was one of San Antonio’s most beloved artists and lived in the tiny Southtown duplex that houses Sala Diaz, before his untimely death several years ago.
+Chuck Ramirez was one of San Antonio’s most beloved artists and lived in the Southtown duplex that houses Sala Diaz, before his untimely death several years ago.
 A photographer and designer known for his use of advertising and packaging design tactics to expose the tenuous fragility of life, his pieces in this exhibition are disparate photographs emblazoned with a single word that the photo illustrates.
 Over lucha libre figurines appears LIBRE; a masculine face under a platinum wig is emblazoned with QUEEN.
 Resignation and resistance to social injustice are blurred in dark humor, but acknowledgment of the facts is keen--the words are red, and burn like an epithet.

 Nate Cassie was raised on the East Coast and in the Midwest and received his MFA from the University of Texas at San Antonio, where he now resides.
 Accomplished in painting, drawing, sculpture, video, and digital art, Cassie’s new works employ text as implied value that reveal figurative forms and shapes of gold leaf in positive and negative plays that read END and the end.
 Cassie’s recurrent theme of dark humor can be found in the reflections of surface and recessions of space.